zopefoundation/zc.catalog/src/zc/catalog/setindex.rst

     0

 The index supports indexing any value.
 All values within a given index must sort consistently across Python versions.
-In practice, in Python 3 this means that the values need to be homogeneous.
+In practice this means that the values need to be homogeneous.

     >>> data = {1: ['a', '1'],